Ichthyosauria: Lower jaws

 Like the snout, the lower jaws are elongated.
 However, in some species, such as Eurhinosaurus and Excalibosaurus, the front of the snout far protrudes beyond the lower jaws.
 While the front of the lower jaw is typically low, its rear depth is very variable.
 The greater part of the lower jaw is formed by the front dentary, the tooth-bearing bone.
 At its inner side the dentary is covered by a splenial that extends forwards until the symphysis, the common contact surface where both lower jaws are grown together.
 The jaw joints do not allow a horizontal chewing movement: they function as simple hinges to vertically open or close the jaws.

 Teeth

 Ichthyosaur teeth are typically conical.
 Fish-eating species have long and slender tooth crowns that are slightly recurved.
 Forms specialised in catching larger prey have shorter, broader, and straighter teeth; sometimes, cutting edges are present.
 Thalattoarchon, an apex predator, had larger teeth formed like flattened blades.
 Durophagous species that ate shellfish have low, convex teeth that are closely packed.
 Many ichthyosaur dentitions are heterodont, combining several tooth shapes, e.g. small teeth in the front and larger teeth at the rear.
-The teeth are usually placed in tooth sockets; derived species possess a common tooth groove.
+The teeth are usually placed in tooth sockets; derived species possess a common tooth groove, a condition known as aulacodonty.
 In the latter case, adult individuals sometimes become toothless.
 Teeth in tooth sockets sometimes fuse with the jawbone.
 With ichthyosaur teeth, the dentine shows prominent vertical wrinkles.
 Durophagous forms have teeth with deep vertical grooves and wrinkles in the enamel.